rlaphoenix/nton/README.md

 > **Note**
 > - You must use a path to a RetroArch Game Core NRO, not the path to the RetroArch NRO itself.
 > - Do not move, delete, or rename the ROM or the Core NRO files that are on your microSD card, or it will break.

+## Storage Sizes

+On Installation an NSP can allocate storage for specific purposes.
+There's three primary types of Storage:

+- User Account Save Data: Storage allocated to each User profile.
+Most titles use this to save game progress.
+- Device Save Data: Storage allocated to the Device itself.
+Typically used for data or information that should be set to and used by all User profiles.
+For example, Animal Crossing: New Horizons uses this to store the Island data for all profiles to use.
+- Cache Storage: Storage allocated for temporary data.
+Data stored here will be wiped without warning.

+The NSP can specify how much data to allocate initially, as well as the maximum amount of storage that data can occupy over time.
+Furthermore, the initial and maximimum size allocated for Journaling (a form of recovery and data integrity) can also be specified.

+A Forwarder like the ROM NTON uses does not need any form of storage or save data.
+Therefore, NTON automatically sets all storage sizes to `0` to reduce storage usage.

 ## Troubleshooting